Grand Valley State University: Music

 The music program at Grand Valley State University offers various performing ensembles, including 3 performing bands, an orchestra, several small performance ensembles, and the 230-piece Laker Marching Band and adjunct athletic bands.
 The Performing Arts Center (PAC) houses numerous rehearsal spaces, classrooms, labs, offices, practice halls, two dance studios, a theatre workshop, and the Louis Armstrong Theatre, along with the new Sherman Van Solkema recital hall.
-This space is of use to music, dance, and theater majors at Grand Valley.

-In 2016, new renovations to the PAC were expected to begin, with construction scheduled to be finished in 2017.
-These include the addition of a small black box theater, new study spaces, rehearsal space, and labs, along with cosmetic renovations.

-New Music Ensemble

-The New Music Ensemble (NME), directed by Bill Ryan, has released two critically acclaimed CDs, the first a recording of Steve Reich's Music for 18 Musicians, which appeared on the Billboard Classical Crossover chart, and the second entitled In C Remixed, a remix project of Terry Riley's In C, which featured the work of some of the top electronic composers and DJs in the world, including Todd Reynolds, Michael Lowenstern, and Pulitzer prize winner David Lang.
+The New Music Ensemble (NME) has released two critically acclaimed CDs, the first a recording of Steve Reich's Music for 18 Musicians, which appeared on the Billboard Classical Crossover chart, and the second entitled In C Remixed, a remix project of Terry Riley's In C, which featured the work of some of the top electronic composers and DJs in the world, including Todd Reynolds, Michael Lowenstern, and Pulitzer prize winner David Lang.
 The NME performed at Le Poisson Rouge in New York City on November 2, 2009 and previously at the 2007 Bang on a Can festival.

-Trumpet ensemble

-Directed by Richard Stoelzel, Grand Valley's trumpet ensemble has been a top competitor in the National Trumpet Competition for nearly a decade, placing first in the ensemble division in 2006 and 2008.
+Grand Valley's trumpet ensemble has been a top competitor in the National Trumpet Competition for nearly a decade, placing first in the ensemble division in 2006 and 2008.
 The ensemble has commissioned four pieces by composer Erik Morales since 2005, two of which went on to become the winning pieces, and one of which is still unpremiered.
 The trumpet ensemble has performed twice during the International Trumpet Guild's summer conferences in 2007 and 2009.

-Student life
+Student government

-The Office of Student Life at GVSU is in the Kirkhof Center near the center of the Allendale campus.
-Its offices are home to the Community Service Learning Center, Fraternity and Sorority Life, Laker Leadership Programs, Major Campus Events and Traditions, Student Organizations, and the Transitions Orientation Program.